From Suspicion to Curiosity: Pastors, Faith, and Science

 Church leaders face the risk of alienating their congregation, losing their pastoral legitimacy, and risking their identity and community; there are few opportunities for curiosity, for scientific study, or safe conversation.

-If a growing part of our country distrusts the scientific enterprise because it sees that enterprise as fundamentally in opposition to the identity of believers, any benefits from such discoveries is jeopardized and rendered obsolete.
-Similarly, scientific discovery will fall on increasingly deaf ears if scientists don’t communicate in ways that make space for people’s beliefs, and immediately assume a similar worldview.
+If a growing portion of the United States population distrust science because it sees that enterprise as fundamentally in opposition to their identities, any benefits from such discoveries is jeopardized.
+Similarly, scientific discovery will fall on deaf ears if scientists don’t have the skills to communicate in ways that make space for people’s beliefs.

 Said one participant, “I think one of the biggest mistakes we make in the world today, coming out of the enlightenment, is we have this idea that if we study enough, if we learn enough, we will answer all the questions…but it’s not the whole story.”

-The impact of dialogue is often hard to quantify, but it’s gatherings like this one that illuminate the value of engaging across differences.
-Polarization deepens while clinging to position without hearing or honoring people, their multitude of experiences, and their nuanced set of beliefs.
-Conversations like the ones at Gordon need to be more broadly possible, and can be, if we are willing to abandon judgment and nurture curiosity.
+Gatherings like this illuminate the value of engaging across differences.
+Polarization deepens when we cling to positions without listening to or honoring other people, their multitude of experiences, and their nuanced set of beliefs.